AI-team-UoA/GeoTriples/README.md

 ```

 ### GeoTriples Architecture ###
-GeoTriples comprises two main
+GeoTriples comprises three main
-components: the mapping generator and the R2RML processor.
+components: the mapping generator, R2RML/RML processor and the [ontop-spatial](https://github.com/ConstantB/ontop-spatial) OBDA evaluator.
 The mapping
-generator takes as input a data source and creates automatically an R2RML
+generator takes as input a data source and creates automatically an R2RML or RML
 mapping that transforms it into an RDF graph.
 The generated mapping is
 enriched with subject and predicate-object maps, in order to take into account
 the specifities of geospatial data and cater for all transformations that are